MPHRS/Genomic-data-analysis/Project_6_baking/Report.md

 # **Results**
+The total number of reads per sample ranged from 1.7 to 9.9 million, with the proportion of successfully aligned reads ranging from 94.3% to 96.2%.
+In all samples, more than 87% of reads were mapped to a single genomic location, while the proportion of reads not aligned to any position did not exceed 6%.

 During the work, 50 genes with significant differential expression were selected and ranked by p-value.
 Functional annotation allowed for their distribution into Gene Ontology (GO) categories.
 For each category, both the number of genes present among the selected 50 and their total representation in the annotated genome were calculated.
 Summary data are presented in Table 1.

 Table 1.
 Distribution of differentially expressed genes by GO categories.